 In the Luxury Liner case, Tatsuo got beaten to death by his wife Aki's cousin Ichiro because Tatsuo saw him trying to drop the killing weapon (a knife which he used to kill his grandfather) in the sea.

-In another Non-Serial Movie, Touma witnessed a murder committed by his mother's friend, who then kidnapped him and tried to kill him.
+In another Non-Serial Movie, a boy named Touma Tachihara witnessed a murder committed by one of his mother's friends, who then kidnapped him and tried to kill him.
 However, Touma then fell off a cliff and fell in a coma, only waking up eight years later.
 The killer targets him again, fearing that if he ever recovered his memories, he'd denounce him.

 Almost happens to Ran Mouri twice, once in the anime/manga and later in a Non-Serial Movie.
 In the first, she steps inside several rooms where guys are undressing, but one of them has a secret, so he decides to kill her... and he's the killer of the case.
 In the second, she clearly sees the face of a murderer who immediately tries to shoot her dead, and even when she has a huge Trauma-Induced Amnesia he still attempts to murder her.

 In Part 3, Enya is killed by Dio and Steely Dan (Dio supplied the weapon) so she can't reveal how The World works.
 The kicker: While dying, Enya made clear that she would never have thought to betray Dio, though Joseph might have been able to read her mind with Hermit Purple.
 Steely Dan just laughs at her.

 In Part 6, Whitesnake kills Jongalli as insurance against Jotaro and Jolyne learning who's really behind the latter's imprisonment — Enrico Pucci, the prison chaplain.